funkia/turbine/README.md

 Such refactorings can always be safely done in Turbine.

-### Completely explicit dataflow
+### Completely explicit data flow

-One significant challenge when writing an interactive frontend application is how to manage the dataflow through an application.
+One significant challenge when writing an interactive frontend application is how to manage the data flow through an application.

-Many modern frameworks have recognized this problem and made fairly good attempts to solve them.
-But, in our opinion they all have "gaps" where understanding the dataflow is tricky.

-In Turbine we have strived to create an architecture where the dataflow is easy to follow and understand.
-For us this means that when looking at any piece of code it should be possible to see if what other parts of the application it affects and what other parts it is affected by.
+In Turbine we have strived to create an architecture where the data flow is easy to follow and understand.
+For us, this means that when looking at any piece of code it should be possible to see if what other parts of the application it affects and what other parts it is affected by.